1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Has my account sent spam?

-I am receiving mass sending errors
+I am receiving bulk sending errors

-These messages can be sent in two ways: either from insufficiently secured mail servers, exploited by spammers until the vulnerability is detected and fixed, or by Trojan horses infecting hundreds of thousands of computers around the world.
+These messages can be sent in two ways: either from insufficiently secured mail servers, exploited by spammers until the vulnerability is detected and corrected, or by Trojan horses infecting hundreds of thousands of computers around the world.
 These computers, often referred to as "zombies," send messages almost automatically, without the knowledge of their owners, at the simple request of a spammer, following the principle of botnets.

 Have I been hacked?